hoodiecrow/ANStoX/README.md

 ### IF, IX, NI

-These tags are mostly useful for translation to LaTeX.
+These tags are mostly useful for translation to (La)TeX.

 `` IF `` imports an image, but puts it in a float and adds a caption.